E. J. Harnden

-Eric Christopher "E. J." Harnden, Jr. (born April 14, 1983) is a Canadian curler.
-He currently plays second on Team Matt Dunstone.
+Eric Christopher "E. J." Harnden, Jr. (born April 14, 1983) is a retired Canadian curler.
+He represented Canada at the 2014 Winter Olympics, winning a gold medal.

+Harnden and his Olympic gold medallist team skipped by cousin Brad Jacobs, were known for their physical fitness, described as "fitness freaks" and "embraced curling's athletic evolution as much or more than any other team", helping to start the movement of more curling athletes embracing fitness and spending equal time "on the curling ice and at the gym".

 Career

 Early career

-Harnden is the son of three-time Northern Ontario champion Eric Harnden, Sr. and Susan Hardnen.
+Harnden is the son of three-time Northern Ontario champion Eric Harnden, Sr. and Susan Harnden.
 As a junior, he spared for Pierre Charette at the 2002 M&M Meat Shops National, which was played in his home town of Sault Ste.
 Marie.
 E. J. was a skip during his junior career, but joined forces with his father for the 2007–08 season, as his third.
 The team, which also included brother Ryan and Caleb Flaxey at lead won the Dominion Northern Ontario Men's Curling Championship that season, and would represent Northern Ontario at the 2008 Tim Hortons Brier.
 The team would have an unsuccessful Brier, finishing with a 3–8 record.
-Following the season, Harnden joined forces with Brad Jacobs, and has played with Jacobs ever since.
+Following the season, Harnden joined forces with Brad Jacobs, and played with him until Jacobs stepped away from the game in 2022.
 He would play third for the team from 2008 to 2011 and then second since 2012, after Ryan Fry joined the team.
 In their first season together, the team lost in the 2009 Northern Ontario final to Mike Jakubo.
 The following season would be more successful.
 The team played in one Grand Slam, the 2012 The National that season, Harnden's first.
 The team went 0–5.
 However, the team did win The Dominion 2010 Northern Ontario Provincial Men's Championship and had a tremendous Brier that season.
 At the 2010 Tim Hortons Brier, the team finished 2nd after the round robin with a 9–2 record.
 However, they lost both of their playoff games and would have to settle for a bronze medal.